C2DH/ranketwo-submissions/lessons/tutorials/guide-collecting-tweets-netlytic.md

 ![View of the table of the tweets dataset in Netlytic after preview](assets/images/guide-collecting-tweets-netlytic/guide-netlytic-6.png "Fig. 6 The table of the tweets of your dataset in Netlytic")

 Next, let's see how you can visualize the words that are the most present in your corpus.
 If you click on “Text Analysis” in the tab, you will see two options: “Keyword Extractor” and “Dictionaries”.
 At this point, we are interested in the first one, that allows you to obtain a visual representation of your textual data based on quantitative analysis.
 In the Keyword Extractor, make sure the “field” is set to “description” and then click “Analyze” to generate a [word cloud](https://en.wikipedia.org/wiki/Tag_cloud) of the top terms and hashtags in your dataset - this will be queued in the server and you may need to wait a few moments.
 Then click on “Visualize” to view and explore the word cloud.
-You may also download these data as a CSV file, if you wish - and again, we strongly recommend you download and preserve any data you use for your analysis. <!-- Specify whether it is possible to export an image file of the visualisation? -->
+You may also download these data as a CSV file, if you wish - and again, we strongly recommend you download and preserve any data you use for your analysis.

 <!-- insert guide-netlytic-8.png-->

 ![Text analysis tab in Netlytic](assets/images/guide-collecting-tweets-netlytic/guide-netlytic-8.png "Fig. 8 Text analysis with Netlytic")

 But you can do more than this.
 For example, you can also click on a keyword or hashtag to inspect it [in context](https://en.wikipedia.org/wiki/Key_Word_in_Context) (i.e. where the term appears in the tweets).
 Or you can use the functionality of “Dictionaries” to create groups of tweets that are linked to specific concepts.
+Netlytic has preloaded dictionaries based on set of adjectives, that will allow you to categorize tweets.
+Those spatial and temporal categories include: size, shape, touch, time, quantity, sound, taste, feelings (good), feelings (bad), condition, and appearance.
+You can also create your own categories as well, if your research requires it.

-Netlytic has preloaded dictionaries, but you can create your own as well.
-You may also visualize the dictionaries of your corpus as a “tree graph” or click on the boxes to dig deeper into the categories, and see the different keywords in context.
+You may also visualize the dictionaries of your corpus as a “tree graph” -- which is another way to circulate within the information contained in your corpus -- or click on the boxes to dig deeper into the categories, and see the different keywords in context.
 You can explore more in depth in what ways dictionaries can be used for analyzing social media data in [an article that examines toxic discourse in YouTube commentaries](https://netlytic.org/home/?p=11810).

 You learnt a lot of things, now let's take some time to think.
 Netlytic allowed you to generate and explore the word cloud based on your corpus, but in what ways did this precisely help you to understand and analyze your data?
 Can you think how this has been useful to you or perhaps not?
 You may be interested in reading an article that discusses the limits of [word clouds](https://towardsdatascience.com/word-clouds-are-lame-263d9cbc49b7).
 You can even try to use other tools and compare the visualizations you will get: [Voyant Tools](https://voyant-tools.org/) is an option, but you can browse the [Text Analysis Portal for Research (TAPOR)](http://tapor.ca/home) to pick up your preferred tool.
-Note that using different tools may require to do some data cleaning or special formating.
+Note that using different tools may require to do some data cleaning  -- for instance, you might have remarked that twitter handles are appearing in the word cloud and this not of great interest -- or special formating.
+[A quite comprehensive article on data cleaning can be found on Wikipedia](https://en.wikipedia.org/wiki/Data_cleansing).
 You can also discuss your experience with your colleagues or classmates or even a community of users.

 ### Network analysis <a id="section3-3"></a>
 Network analysis involves a second kind of analytical operations one can apply to a social media data corpus.
 If you are not familiar with the domain, [Marten Duering's lesson on data extraction and network visualization of historical sources](https://programminghistorian.org/en/lessons/creating-network-diagrams-from-historical-sources) can offer a nice introduction for beginners.
 [Once you have your dataset](#section3-1), click on the “Network Analysis” tab and you will see several options for different types of what in Netlytic is called “ties”.
-The ties represent interactions between tweeters, which can be of different types: retweeting, quoting, mentioning, replying.
-The tweeters are the nodes of the network you wish to inspect and the ties of different types are the relationships that connect these nodes between them.
+The ties represent interactions between Twitter accounts, which can be of different types: retweeting (quoting another account’s tweet with no modification), quoting (quoting another account’s tweet with a comment), mentioning (publishing a tweet with another account’s handle in it), replying (using the ‘reply’ functionality: your tweet will then appear below the original tweet and start or continue a conversation).
+The Twitter accounts are the nodes of the network you wish to inspect and the ties of different types are the relationships that connect these nodes between them.

 <!-- insert guide-netlytic-9.png-->
 ![Network analysis tab in Netlytic](assets/images/guide-collecting-tweets-netlytic/guide-netlytic-9.png "Fig. 9 Network analysis with Netlytic")

 Choose the type of interaction you want to examine and click on "Analyze".
-You will first obtain the number of tweeters who are tied by retweets or tied in self-loops (a self-loop represents a user that only tweets, so actually a non-retweet).
+You will first obtain the number of Twitter accounts who are tied by retweets or tied in self-loops (a self-loop represents a user (a Twitter account) that only tweets, so actually a non-retweet).
 Next click on “Visualize” and a pop-out will appear of a retweet network visualisation.

 There are here two important things to mention.
 First, the nodes - the Twitter accounts - are grouped in clusters which means these accounts share some form of similarity.
 These clusters are calculated by [an algorithm that detects what we call communities of users](https://netlytic.org/home/?page_id=2#cmtoc_anchor_id_11).
 Second, you have the possibility to [choose a layout](https://netlytic.org/home/?page_id=2#cmtoc_anchor_id_8) for the visualisation of the network you study.
 A layout is a way to display the nodes (Twitter accounts) and the edges, which is another way to talk of what we know as ties or links.
 A layout allows you to see patterns in the structure of your network.
 Layouts are based on algorithms, which is why there exist different possible layouts.
 The best layout is the one that fits your dataset and your research purpose, there are no “good” or “bad” layouts per se.